Van-Anh/to-do-project/README.md

 # To-do list : to-do list!

-To-do list : to-do list! was designed to manage check list with 3 status: To Do, Doing and Done Visit at: https://to-do-list-c133c.firebaseapp.com/
+To-do list : to-do list! was designed to manage check list with 3 status: To Do, Doing and Done.

+Visit at: https://to-do-list-c133c.firebaseapp.com/

 ## Installation